callummcdougall/computational-thread-art/README.md

 ![test (full) 3](https://user-images.githubusercontent.com/45238458/92217490-aab5da00-ee8f-11ea-94ce-b3738ee72bd3.jpg)

 I would also be very interested in moving from 2D to 3D; maybe by constructing pieces that you need to look at in exactly the right way for them to come into focus.
-For now though, I hope you enjoyed reading about my algorithm, and if you have any questions about it, please message me!
+For now though, I hope you enjoyed reading about my algorithm, and if you have any questions about it, please feel free to send me a message, I'd love to chat!

 Happy coding!